thadseaver/payroll-login/README.md

 I'm going to use Javascript to get the date and time.
 Then, based on the day of the week and time of day, I'll be greeted with a random message.
 The page background color and image will also change based on the time of day.
 There will be a button to "Copy to clipboard" the company ID.

-The finished product can be found at [http://payroll-login.thadseaver.com](http://payroll-login.thadseaver.com)

 Challenges
 ==========